logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/version-history/features-added-to-testarchitect-license-server-8-3-4/linux.md

 ## License Server

-**Enhancements to existing features**
+Enhancements to existing features

--   **Robust recovery ability**: The TestArchitect License Server has now significantly improved, so that previous issues, occurring from a sudden server power outage or when the TestArchitect License Sever processes are ended suddenly, become no longer available.
+-   Robust recovery ability: The TestArchitect License Server has now significantly improved, so that previous issues, occurring from a sudden server power outage or when the TestArchitect License Sever processes are ended suddenly, become no longer available.